rhysd/vim-grammarous/README.md

 This plugin automatically downloads [LanguageTool](https://www.languagetool.org/), which requires Java 8+.

 This plugin can use job feature on Vim 8.0.27 (or later) or Neovim.
-It enables asynchronous command execution so you don't need to wait until the check has been done on Vim8+ or Neovim.
+It enables asynchronous command execution so you don't need to be blocked until the check has been done on Vim8+ or Neovim.

 ![demo screen cast](https://github.com/rhysd/ss/blob/master/vim-grammarous/demo.gif?raw=true)